excap3r/music-discord-rich-presence-macos/README.md

 ### Option 1: DMG Installer (Recommended)

-1. Download the latest `Music-RPC-Installer.dmg` from the [Releases](https://github.com/yourusername/music-rpc/releases) page
+1. Download the latest `Music-Discord-Rich-Presence-Installer.dmg` from the [Releases](https://github.com/yourusername/music-rpc/releases) page
 2. Open the DMG file
-3. Drag the Music RPC app to your Applications folder
+3. Drag the Music Discord Rich Presence app to your Applications folder
-4. Launch Music RPC from your Applications folder
+4. Launch Music Discord Rich Presence from your Applications folder
 5. You'll see the 🎵 icon in your menu bar when the app is running

 ### Option 2: Install from Source